Address Validation Rule

 Step 8 : Completeness Rule

-User can add it as well either for all records or with specific filtered out records.
-For example given below; CUST_STATE column is selected as mandatory field for all addresses that has country as 'US'.
+Users have the option to add this rule for all records or apply it selectively to specific filtered records.
+For instance, in the example provided, the `CUST_STATE` column is chosen as a mandatory field for all addresses where the country is set to 'US'.

 mceclip6.png